MarcelMeurer/Project-MySmartScale/README.md

 Set the EndPoint-URI to the Uri of your **-data** web app appendet with /data: https://**wvd-mysmartscale-data**.azurewebsites.net/data

 Set the EndPoint-Key to the value you have configured in the configuration (see above).

+The Worker Agent needs to be running on every online worker for MySmartScale manageability.

+- Create a scheduled task called "ITPC-MySmartScale Agent"
+- General - Run the task as user NT Authority/SYSTEM
+- General - Run wherether user is logged on or not and Run with highest priviliges.
+- Triggers -Start the task at system startup
+- Action - Start a program: E.g: "C:\Program Files\WorkerAgent\ITPC-MySmartScale-Agent.exe"
+- Press OK to save and Close

 ### Admin portal